Courage runs the official Edward Snowden support site edwardsnowden.com.

 Courage runs the official Barrett Brown support site: freebarrettbrown.org

-Barrett Brown is an imprisoned US journalist and the founder of Project PM, a crowd-sourced investigation into the cyber-industrial complex.
+Barrett Brown is a formerly imprisoned, award-winning US journalist and the founder of Project PM, a crowd-sourced investigation into the cyber-industrial complex.
 He was described as an unofficial spokesperson for Anonymous before he renounced his ties to the collective in 2011.
 He’s written two books, in addition to several articles about politics and journalism in the digital age.
 In 2012, the FBI raided his house, and later that year Barrett was indicted in 12 federal charges relating to the 2011 Stratfor hack.
 The most controversial charge, linking to the hacked data, was dropped, but in 2015 Brown was still sentenced to 63 months in prison.
-He continues to write a column from jail, formerly for D Magazine and now for The Intercept.
+Barrett was given a National Magazine Award for the column he wrote from prison, for D Magazine and The Intercept.

-Lauri Love is an activist and alleged hacker from Stradishall, England, under arrest and facing potential extradition on charges of hacking into governmental agencies including the US Army, NASA and the Federal Reserve, among others.
+Lauri Love is an activist and alleged hacker from Stradishall, England, who successfully fought extradition to the United States, where he was wanted on charges of hacking into governmental agencies including the US Army, NASA and the Federal Reserve, among others.